marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

    more topologies can be created with a combination of devices, the following are some basic ones that show how Energy Management topologies differ from Network Management topologies.
-Only the controller, devices & components, are depicted here, as the Network Domain Level remains identical.
+Only the controller, devices and components, are depicted here, as the Network Domain Level remains identical.

  NOTE: "###" is used to denote a transfer of energy.